 Academic concessions on grounds of conflicting responsibilities to another organization will normally require supporting documentation from that organization when it is reasonably possible to do so.
-In cases for which it is not reasonably possible to provide supporting documentation (e.g., religious observances or sudden need to care for a family member), a self-declaration is sufficient.

 Medical Grounds

 For academic concessions on medical grounds, a self-declaration is sufficient documentation for inblock concessions.
 This means that self-declaration will normally be sufficient in all requests for inblock concessions.
 For other requests, supporting documentation from an appropriate professional may be requested by the Registrar's Office.